philbirnie/cusndip/content/static/recommendations/2-communication-transparency.md

 * Improve Promotion of Multicultural Events on Campus for all Students to Attend
 * Improve promotion of services offered by ODI

-<blockquote>After you know the movements and things that have happened on campus, just being slow to action.
-And yeah, just adjusting to white students needs rather than Black students needs...And it's like in the middle because there are a lot of resources, but also know that there's a lot of progress that can be made to better the University’s relationship with Black male students.
+<blockquote>After you know the movements and things that have happened on campus, just [institutional leadership] being slow to action.
+And yeah, just [institutional leadership] adjusting to white students needs rather than Black students needs...And it's like in the middle because there are a lot of resources [for Black males], but also know that there's a lot of progress that can be made to better the University’s relationship with Black male students.
  <cite>- John</cite>
 </blockquote>